 We have a wheelchair that belongs to the practice and is for use for patients needing assistance getting to and from the car park in to the practice.
 If you would like to use it, please speak to reception.

-If you would prefer to have another person present, as well as the GP or Nurse when you are having an examination, we offer this service to all patients.
-Please ask your GP, Practice Nurse or enquire at reception.
+If you would prefer to have another person present, as well as the GP or Practice Nurse when you are having an examination, please ask the clinician or enquire at reception.

 Patients leaving the UK

-The Health Authority are required to remove from practice's lists the names of patients who either intend to leave the UK for at least 3 months, or who have been out of the country for more than three months at a time..
-If you are leaving the UK for 3 months or more, you should notify your practice.
-You will then need to re-register on your return to the UK.
+The Health Authority are required to remove the names of patients from practice lists who either intend to leave the UK for at least 3 months, or who have been out of the country for more than 3 months at a time.
+If you are leaving the UK for 3 months or more, you should notify the practice.
+You will then need to re-register on your return.

-Acceptance /Refusal on to a practice's list of NHS patients
+Acceptance / refusal on to a practice list of NHS patients

-You can approach a GP practice near to where you are living and apply to join its list of NHS patients as either a registered patient or as a temporary resident.
+You can approach a GP practice near to where you are living and apply to join the list of NHS patients as either a registered patient or as a temporary patient.
 You can be registered as a temporary resident if you are in the area for more than 24 hours but less than 3 months.

-We operate a Zero Tolerance policy for abusive and aggressive behaviour in the surgery.
-Any incident where it is reported that a patient has been displaying such aggressive behaviour, will be taken very seriously and may lead to a patient (and their family) being removed from the practice list.
+We operate a Zero Tolerance Policy for abusive and aggressive behaviour towards our staff.
+Any incident where it is reported that a patient has been displaying such aggressive behaviour will be taken very seriously and may lead to a patient (and their family) being removed from the practice list.